thomleysens/UDV-server/API_Extended_Document/INSTALL.md

 pip3 install PyYAML
 ```

+Alternatively you can use: `pip3 install -r Deployment/requirements.txt` where `requirements.txt` contains the preceding packages.

 # Create a postgres DataBase
 You need to create a postgres database for instance on linux with
 ```